-Having an engineering background, I always laughed about the ridiculous claims cable manufacturers made.
+Having a technical background, I always laughed about the ridiculous claims cable manufacturers made.
 So I never really invested in expensive RCA cables or power cords…until recently.
 I just wanted to find out what the fuss is all about.
 Maybe I was completely wrong and I overlooked something.
 Who knows, maybe I would finally reach acoustic nirvana with higher-end cables.
 After kicking myself, I went ahead and bought a super-duper brand name audiophile cable that was on sale.
 I think I paid almost a hundred bucks from a third-party retailer.

 Enter the Ludic Powercord Gold

 I chose this power cable which comes with heavy-duty gold connectors and it uses pure copper cables and lots of fancy ingredients.
 Don’t want to repeat all the details, see for yourself in the manufacturer description.